If you love the sleek lines of this stylish toilet, be sure to check off these boxes before you shop

 Be aware that there are other points to factor in when considering a wall-hung toilet.
 Be flexible in your design to navigate unforeseen challenges.
 Sweeten contractor Claud recently installed a wall-hung toilet in a Brooklyn project and points out, “You won’t be able to install this type of toilet in many NYC condos and high-rises because of buildings with concrete slab subfloors which most boards won’t allow you to break through.
-When a high-rise has a concrete subfloor—which they frequently do—the floor flange that the toilet sits on is imbedded in that concrete.”
+The toilet sits on a floor flange embedded in the concrete.
+High-rises frequently have concreted subfloors.”

 However, owning a house allows you to alter the plumbing system.
 Claud says of his Brooklyn client’s own house, “We had the luxury of breaking a hole through the bathroom floor and through to the basement ceiling.”

-Wall-hung toilets need to be installed by licensed professionals—and with great care.
-Since all hardware and plumbing will be hidden behind the walls, future maintenance will require going back into the walls if any issues arise.
-Most wall-hung models include an easily removable flush plate which doubles as a maintenance entry point into the wall.
+Licensed professionals should be installing wall-hung toilets—and with great care.
+Since all hardware and plumbing are located behind the walls, future maintenance will require going back into the walls if any issues arise.
+Most wall-hung models include an easily removable flush plate that doubles as a maintenance entry point into the wall.